tjubiit/TJU-DHD/README.md

 ## 5. Citation <a name="5"></a>

-If this project help your research, please consider to cite our survey paper.
+If this project help your research, please consider to cite our paper.
 ```
 @article{Pang_DHD_TIP_2020,
          author = {Yanwei Pang and Jiale Cao and Yazhao Li and Jin Xie and Hanqing Sun and Jinfeng Gong},